Analyzing Paya (PAYA) and Its Peers

 |-7.20%

-This table compares Paya and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Paya and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue